kunaltelangi/prodat/docs/env-setup.rst

     ii.
-Download the 3 patchfiles from `here <https://github.com/datmo/docker-files/tree/master/workspace-patches>`_ and move them into your ``datmo_environment`` folder along with your Dockerfile.
+Download the 3 patchfiles from `here <https://github.com/prodat/docker-files/tree/master/workspace-patches>`_ and move them into your ``prodat_environment`` folder along with your Dockerfile.